DEA Asset Forfeiture

 DEA's Responsibility and Authority

 DEA agents swear to uphold the Constitution, and their actions are subject to federal court review.
-DEA’s authority to investigate crime and forfeit assets comes from Congress.
+Congress has granted DEA authority to investigate drug crimes and forfeit assets.

 To seize property, DEA agents must have probable cause (the same legal standard needed to arrest someone) and obtain a warrant from a judge (with some exceptions).

-The US Department of Justice oversees the Forfeiture Program.
+The US Department of Justice oversees the Asset Forfeiture Program.

-Forfeiture is the government taking of property, that has been illegally used or acquired, without compensating the owner.
+Forfeiture is the government taking of property, because it was used or obtained in violation of the law.

 Assets subject to seizure include cars, cash, real estate, or anything of value used to commit a drug crime or bought with drug proceeds.